Improving living conditions

 High density along the coast and in the city

 Today, almost half of Lima's 34 million inhabitants live in and around the city.
 The Costa, which accounts for 58% of the total population, has an average of 50 to 90 inhabitants per km² in its coastal cities.
 Apart from Lima, 26 cities have more than 100,000 inhabitants, accounting for 60% of the total population.
-The geography along the coast also helps to connect the key cities along the Pan-American Highway: Chimbote, Trujillo, Chiclayo, Piura and Tumbes to the north, or Ica, Arequipa and Tacna to the south.
+The geography along the coast also helps to connect key cities along the Pan-American Highway: Chimbote, Trujillo, Chiclayo, Piura and Tumbes in the north, or Ica, Arequipa and Tacna in the south.
 In these cities, life is bustling, the horns never sleep and the pace of life is accelerated.
 They are growing fast, in a rather chaotic way, and give the impression of expanding faster than any urbanization plan.
 The Peruvian coast is indeed the economic and political center of Peru.
 Behind these more densely populated cities lies a more modern way of life: people often commute long distances to work, they are more connected to technology and mass consumption in general, and there are American-style "malls" outside the cities.
 An immense hustle and bustle, an often epic disorder between gleaming modern buildings and street vendors posted at the entrances, this is what defines this modern and immensely majority Peru.

 Beware, however, that this smoke and mirrors approach has led to a number of disappointed city dwellers struggling to find their place.
 Lima, in particular, is surrounded on the hills that gradually rise towards the Andes by numerous precarious working-class neighbourhoods and so-called "asentamientos humanos".
 Behind this name are migrants, mostly from the sierra and more rarely from the selva, who have sometimes been settled for more than a generation and have built a few small houses on the land they found, which over the years have become fully-fledged neighborhoods that are gradually being connected to running water, sewers, electricity..
 These basic necessities are not available everywhere, and the phenomenon of land invasion and informal construction continues as subsequent generations climb higher and higher up the stone hills.
 These hills are often lined with huge staircases that provide a pathway for those who live here.
 This phenomenon of precarious peripheries can be observed in almost all the major cities of the sierra: Cusco, Ayacucho, Arequipa.
 The countryside is becoming desertified, and migrants no longer go as far as Lima, but settle near the nearest big city, reproducing a very similar pattern.